g-g/php-sdb2/README.md

 ------------------------------------

-Bugs and feature request are tracked on [GitHub](https://github.com/g-g/php-sdb2/issues)
+Bugs and feature request are tracked on [GitHub](https://github.com/g-g/php-sdb2/issues) PRs are welcome ;-)

 Authors, copyright and license
 ------------------------------

-See the [LICENSE file](https://github.com/g-g/php-sdb2/blob/master/license) for details on the license and copyrights
+php-sdb2 is licensed under a modified BSD license.

-php-sdb2 is licensed under a modified BSD license -
+See the [LICENSE file](https://github.com/g-g/php-sdb2/blob/master/LICENSE) for details on the license and copyrights.